Mikaela Shiffrin: Team behind skiing's queen

 "Working with her is amazing," Lackie told CNN.
 "She's very receptive to everything, incredibly coordinated and a fun athlete to be around."

-Shiffrin's agent, the ex-Austrian and Bulgarian ski racer Kilian Albrecht, says she is a publicist's dream.
+Shiffrin's agent, ex-ski racer Kilian Albrecht, says she is a publicist's dream.

-"She's very marketable," Albrecht told CNN.
+"She's very marketable," Albrecht, who represented Austria and Bulgaria at international level, told CNN.
 "First of all you need to perform, that's what she's done like nobody else in alpine ski racing at her age.

 "And the other thing is she's got the looks, she's smart, she's eloquent and she does a perfect job in working with sponsors and also with the crowd."